kenyon/puppet-bind/README.md

 The test suite in the [`spec`](spec) directory is a good source for usage examples.

+To manage the resource records of a zone with this module, the zone must be dynamically updatable by the host being managed, via either the `allow-update` or `update-policy` configuration options.
+TODO: provide example.

 ## Limitations

 See [`metadata.json`](metadata.json) for supported operating systems, supported Puppet versions,